-This cohort (Cohort 9) will be made up of team fellowships only.
-Team projects will receive up to $15,000, depending on the number and quality of applications.
+Cohorts are made up of team fellowships only.
+Team projects can receive up to $15,000, depending on the number and quality of applications.
 Final award amounts are at the discretion of the CCC.
 We encourage applications from practitioner organizations/agencies and all CSU colleges and departments.
 Presented here is a brief summary of program highlights.
-The full Research Funding Proposal (RFP) may be viewed and downloaded at the bottom of this page.

 The fellowship period will run from January 15, 2018 – January 15, 2020, for a total of 24 months.